 After restructuring operations to reflect the change in law, in September 2011, the Company was awarded a Federal Servicing contract with the U.S. Department of Education (the Department) and given the specified initial allotment of 100,000 federal accounts for servicing.
 In accordance with the solicitation, the Company also began partnering with other nonprofit loan servicing organizations (NFP servicers or subcontractors) that were eligible to receive the initial allotment of 100,000 federal accounts but did not have a servicing contract with the Department.
-Under agreements signed with these subcontractors, the Company will service each entity's initial allocation of federal accounts and provide the subcontractor with a portion of the revenues in exchange.
-At June 30, 2019, the Company was servicing federal accounts for 18 subcontractors.
+Under agreements signed with these subcontractors, the Company services each entity's initial allocation of federal accounts and initially provided the subcontractor with a portion of the revenues.